 Superabsorbent hydrogels, the ones with acrylate-based materials, absorb fluids in disposable diapers and sanitary pads.
 They hold moisture away from the skin, making it comfortable, preventing diaper rash, and promoting skin health.

-The physical characteristics depend on the hydrogel’s composition, which can be adapted depending on use.
+The physical characteristics depend on its composition, which can be adapted depending on use.
 It can be formulated to degrade, dissolve, or maintain chemical stability

 2. MEDICAL APPLICATIONS